soomtochukwu/GV/smartC/README.md

 ## Key Features:

 ### Anonymous Voting:
-- **Privacy Protection:** Voters' identities remain confidential, preventing potential coercion or manipulation.
+- **Privacy Protection:** Voters' identities remain confidential, codeventing potential coercion or manipulation.
 - **Fair Elections:** Eliminates biases and ensures that all votes carry equal weight.

 ### NFT-Based Voting Rights:
 - **Tokenization:** Each registered voter is minted a unique NFT, acting as a digital passport to participate in elections.

-- **Proof of Ownership:** NFTs provide verifiable proof of voting rights, preventing fraud and double voting.
+- **Proof of Ownership:** NFTs provide verifiable proof of voting rights, codeventing fraud and double voting.

 ### Decentralized Governance:
 - **Community-Driven:** The power to initiate and conclude elections rests with the community, ensuring democratic control.

 - **Transparency:** All voting activities, including election results and moderator selections, are publicly verifiable on the blockchain.

 ### Moderator Selection:
 - **Democratic Process:** Moderators are chosen through a transparent voting mechanism, ensuring accountability and fairness.